thewilliam theredforum2002

 All

-I must confess to being more than a trifle disappointed
+I must confess to being more than a trifle disappointed emoticon

 To locate the answer one need do no more than read a certain contribution on the Board.